chris1984/motd/README.md

                     This system is managed by Ansible
 --------------------------------------------------------------------------

-This is host1 running Debian.
+This is host1 running RHEL.

 NOTE: System and application configuration for this host is managed by Ansible Tower.
 To ensure that any changes you make here are not lost,